Azure/azure-sphere-gallery/DiagnosticApp/README.md

 ### Network configuration

-By default, this sample runs over a Wi-Fi connection to the internet.
+By default, this app runs over a Wi-Fi connection to the internet.
 To use Ethernet instead, make the following changes:

 1. Configure Azure Sphere as described in [Connect Azure Sphere to Ethernet](https://docs.microsoft.com/azure-sphere/network/connect-ethernet).
 1. Add the following line to the Capabilities section of the app_manifest.json file: